buguroo/cuckooautoinstall/README.md

     var $username = 'cuckoo';
     var $password = '12345';

-Start  vboxweb service, in my Virtualbox version (is old) you can use this command:
+Start vboxweb service using the <strong>same user of the config.php</strong> of the phpVirtualbox.
+In my (old) Virtualbox version you can use this command:

      vboxwebsrv -H 127.0.0.1 --background